Completing Your ADSAC Assessment Online in Oklahoma

 An ADSAC assessment is a state-certified evaluation completed by an ADSAC assessor.
 The assessment is required for driver’s license reinstatement in Oklahoma and may also be requested by the court and your probation officer as part of DUI-related case requirements.

-The assessment results determine the appropriate next steps and can include ADSAC classes, Victim Impact Panel, or treatment recommendations.
+The assessment results determine the appropriate next steps and can include ADSAC classes, a Victim Impact Panel, or treatment recommendations.
 Your exact recommendations are based on your history and circumstances.
 The purpose is not to judge; it is to provide a clear, professional recommendation to help you meet legal requirements and move forward.

 How Online ADSAC Assessments Make Life Easier